dork-er/face-recognition-security-model/notes.md

 - [ ] Ensure the user is redirected to the login page after succesful registration.
 - [ ] Add the un-hide icons to allow users to see their passwords.
 - [ ] Add decorative icons.
+- [ ] Add automatic generation of userID.
+- [ ] Make sure that the user's profile image is generated successfully.

 # Login

 - [x] Add more font weights for roboto and italianno fonts from Google Fonts.
 - [ ] Create forgot password page.
+And make sure that it sends code to the user for confirmation.
+It would be good to create 3 components:
+  - The actual login component.
+  - The forgot password component.
+  - Enter code component.
+  - New Password component.
 - [ ] Make the remember checkbox functional.